Skip to Content

 Daniel Patlan, quoted in a recent report by the news outlet I won't name here, was once again sporting his trademark Davy Crockett-style raccoon-skin cap, but this time he also had a bicycle with him.
 How did he think the rally was going?
 "I've been out here the last couple of weeks and it's at least five times as many people," he said.
 "I think the first time it was maybe five or six people.
 And now there are people on the other side.
 It's good, this is America.
 Everybody has the right to protest."

-On Monday night when I interviewed Eva Villalobos, I was aware of her GoFundMe and previous school board candidacy.
+On Monday night when I interviewed Eva Villalobos, I wasn't aware of her GoFundMe and previous school board candidacy.
 What brought her out that day?
 "Just being united with the community," she said.
 "There are a lot of people voicing their concerns about these bike lanes.
 It's a danger to our community, not only to our bikers, but also to our pedestrians and our drivers.
 It's congesting our very important artery."

-"No I'm not," she said with a laugh.
+"No, I'm not," she said with a laugh.
 "So I think it's hilarious that they keep on saying that.
 I live here in Brighton Park.
 I've been here for over 15 years.
 And just because I'm right here helping elevate people's voices and actually listening, because it's an important thing to do, doesn't mean that I'm running for a political office."

 A man named Mario said he lives in Brighton Park.
 "Archer is very congested as it is, and they're taking up too much space for bike lanes," he argued.
 Mario added that he has several issues with Ald.
 Ramirez's policies besides this one, and instead supports Nolberto Casas for alder.
 Like Patlan, he said he approved of the democratic nature of the dual rallies.
 "Everyone should have the ability to express their opinion.

 Jazmin Garcia also lives in Brighton Park.
 "I'm here just to bring awareness to the need to create transparency with the Brighton Park residents here," she said.
 "We felt that we didn't have much of a say-so when it came to adding the bike lanes on Archer.
-So we're just coming to give us that second chance to maybe revisit a better plan for not only cyclists but also for pedestrians and motorists.
+So we're just coming to give us that second chance to maybe revisit a better plan for not only cyclists but also for pedestrians and motorists."

 The Chicago Department of Transportation first pitched the Kedzie and Archer redesigns at a public meeting in June 2024.
 The department presented revised plans in June 2025, which took into account previous community feedback.
 They said more than 500 people took part in that process.

-On the other hand, Dixon Galvez-Searle, cofounder of The Southwest Collective, a local community group that helped gather input for the project, told me today that he feels Garcia's concerns aren't completely unwarranted.
-He argued that many residents felt blindsided when CDOT began tearing up the street, and more outreach in advance could have softened the blow.
+On the other hand, Dixon Galvez-Searle, cofounder of The Southwest Collective, a local community group that helped gather input for the project, told me on Tuesday that he feels Garcia's concerns aren't completely unwarranted.
+He said many residents felt blindsided when CDOT began tearing up the street, and more outreach in advance could have softened the blow.

 Proponents